Pollutants in glaucous gulls (Larus hyperboreus)

 The glaucous gull is listed as Near Threatened on the Svalbard Red List.
-Consequently, it has been decided to use blood samples for the monitoring rather than killing the birds.
-The samples are taken in connection with other Norwegian Polar Institute fieldwork.
+Consequently, it has been decided to use blood samples for the monitoring rather than killing the birds in order to obtain tissue samples.
+The samples are taken in connection with other fieldwork activities by the Norwegian Polar Institute.

 The samples are processed in the laboratory using various techniques so that several groups of pollutants can be analysed.
-The following is done to analyse for organic, fat-soluble chemical sprays, PCBs and some brominated flame retardants (BFRs):
+The following is done to analyse for organic, fat-soluble pesticides, PCBs and some brominated flame retardants (BFRs):

 The samples are analysed in an interlinked gas chromatograph – mass spectrometer (GC-MS).
 The sample is injected and separated on a 30-metre column.
-The initial temperature is 60–70 °C, and this is raised by steps using pre-determined programmes depending on which substances are being analysed.
+The initial temperature is 60–70 °C, and this is raised incrementally using pre-determined programmes depending on which substances are being analysed.
 Helium is used as the carrier gas in the machine.

-The concentrations are calculated by quantifying internal standards with known concentration and comparing these with the response (chromatogram) from the samples.
+The concentrations of the pollutants are calculated by quantifying internal standards with known concentration and comparing these with the response (chromatogram) from the samples.

 The lower Level of Detection (LOD) is calculated for each sample and is usually better than 0.1 ng/g.
-For PCB 153 and p,p’-DDE, this is approximately 1000 times lower than the measured value in the sample.
+For PCB-153 and DDE, this is approximately 1000 times lower than the measured value in the sample.
 For oxychlordane, this is approximately 500 times lower than the measured value in the sample.
 For HCB, this is approximately 20 times lower than the measured value in the sample.
 The uncertainty is around 25–30%.
 Particularly LOD, but also the measurement uncertainty, has improved in recent years.
 In time series, there will therefore always be greater uncertainty attached to older measurements in the series.

 Reference level and action level